Anne-Marcelle Kahn

 Anne-Marcelle Kahn, née Schrameck (4 June 1896 – 28 June 1965) was the first French woman engineer to graduate from l'École nationale supérieure des mines de Saint-Étienne (the National School of Mines of Saint-Étienne), in 1919.
-She later married Louis Kahn, who became the first Jewish French Admiral, and crossed the Pyrenees alone with her two young children to reach safety during the Second World War.
+She later married Louis Kahn, who became the first Jewish French Admiral.
+During the Second World War, unaided she crossed the Pyrenees with her two young children, bringing them to safety.